Representations from matrix varieties, and filtered RSK: Introduction

 Section~\ref{sec:MSVs} concerns the main case of $\mathbf{B}$-stable varieties.
 We define matrix Schubert varieties $\mathfrak{X}_w$ and state basic results drawn from Fulton's \cite{Fulton:duke}.
 We then recall the description of the standard monomials of $\C[\mathfrak{X}_w]$ from Knutson--Miller's \cite{Knutson.Miller} and the extension to arbitrary $\mathbf{B}$-stable varieties from Knutson's \cite{Knutson}.
 This allows us to prove Theorem~\ref{thm:crystalclosure}, showing that the $\mathbf{L}_{{\mathbf I}|{\mathbf J}}$-characters of $\mathbf{B}$-stable varieties are computed by ${\sf filterRSK}$.

 Section~\ref{sec:polytopal} offers final remarks.
 Proposition~\ref{thm:filterRSKpolyrule} shows that $c_{\underline\lambda|\underline\mu}$ counts lattice points in a polytope.
-It allows one to reprove the classical Cauchy identity and formulate a polytopal Littlewood-Richardson rule.
+It allows one to reprove the classical Cauchy identity and formulate a polytopal Littlewood--Richardson rule.
 Proposition~\ref{thm:feb10poly} and Remark~\ref{remark:unionofpoly} give an extension for any $c^\mathfrak{X}_{\underline\lambda|\underline\mu}$.
 We then rederive the Cauchy-type identity for classical determinantal varieties.

+Appendix~\ref{sec:appendix} elaborates on the connections between our main results for matrix Schubert varieties, prior work on their Hilbert series, and open problems regarding their minimal free resolutions.